arcus/note_deidentification/annotation_guidelines.md

 - Call **911**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> right away if the individual collapses, has a seizure, has trouble breathing, or can’t be awakened.
 - Text HOME to **741741**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> for immediate crisis support.

-When the phone number is NOT related to the patient (or relatives, employer, or household members of the patient) or to the healthcare providers or facilities providing care (including past, present, or future care), then it should also be checked as "NonIdentifying".
+When the phone number is NOT related to the patient (or relatives, employer, or household members of the patient) or to the healthcare providers or facilities providing care (including past, present, or future care), then it should also be checked as "GenericTemplate".
-In the three examples above, the first should just be labeled as TELEPHONE NUMBERS, and the second and third should be labeled as TELEPHONE NUMBERS and also checked as "NonIdentifying".
+In the three examples above, the first should just be labeled as TELEPHONE NUMBERS, and the second and third should be labeled as TELEPHONE NUMBERS and also checked as "GenericTemplate".

 ### FAX NUMBERS